12 Perfect Gift Ideas for Occupational Therapists

 8. A Massage Package

-Any occupational therapy practitioner, regardless of their setting, can always benefit from a massage with all of the intense physical activity (lifting, pulling, walking, standing) and occasional emotional stress that the job requires every day.
-A gift card to a favorite local massage spot will definitely make any OT’s day, especially once things start getting back to normal.
+Any occupational therapy practitioner, regardless of their setting, can always benefit from a massage with all of the intense physical activity (lifting, pulling, walking, standing) and occasional (and sometimes more frequent) emotional stress that the job requires every day.
+A gift card to a favorite local massage spot will definitely make any OT’s day.

 9. Foam Roller